-As a part of thinking A book entitled The Rhetorical rhetorically about an argument, your professor may ask you to write a formal or informal rhetorical analysis essay.
+part of thinking rhetorically about an argument, your professor may ask you to write a formal or informal rhetorical analysis essay.
 Rhetorical analysis is about "digging in" and exploring the strategies and writing style of a particular piece.
 Rhetorical analysis can be tricky because, chances are, you haven't done a lot of rhetorical analysis in the past.